Fair and Efficient Investment in Public Transportation: Results

 \subsection{Greedy Algorithms}

-Two natural strategies to solve $\Graph{}$ are to build a solution incrementally by doing locally optimal improvements.
+Two natural strategies to solve $\GraphStar{}$ are to build a solution incrementally by doing locally optimal improvements.
 The \emph{bottom-up greedy algorithm} $\gdyup$ iteratively selects an edge that leads to the best improvement in (utilitarian or egalitarian) cost and adds it to the current set of selected edges.
-Similarly, the \emph{top-down greedy algorithm} $\gdydn$ starts with the full set of edges and removes them one by one until feasibility is achieved.
-It always removes the edge with the smallest increase in cost.
+Similarly, the \emph{top-down greedy algorithm} $\gdydn$ starts with the full set of edges and iteratively removes the edge with the smallest increase in cost until feasibility is established.
 Formally, the \emph{bottom-up greedy algorithm} $\gdyup$ constructs a solution by adding edges iteratively: \begin{enumerate} \item Set $S_0 = \emptyset$. \item For all $i \in [\beta]$: Let $e\in \arg\min_{e \in E \setminus S_{i-1}}c^\star(S_{i-1} \cup \{e\})$ and set $S_i = S_{i-1} \cup \{e\}$. \end{enumerate} As the final output, $\gdyup$ returns $S_\beta$.

 The \emph{top-down greedy algorithm} $\gdydn$ for a graph with $\ell$ edges works in reverse by deleting edges iteratively: \begin{enumerate} \item Set $S_{\ell} = E$ \item For all $i = \ell - 1,\dots, \beta$: Let $e\in \arg\min_{e \in S_{i+1}} c^\star(S_{i+1} \setminus \{e\})$ and set $S_i = S_{i+1}\setminus \{e\}$. \end{enumerate} As output, $\gdydn$ returns $S_\beta$.